kyverno/website/content/en/docs/Writing policies/validate.md

               app: "?*"
 ```

-In the above policy, for Namespace `default`, `validationFailureAction` is set to `enforce` and for Namespace `test`, it's set to `audit`.
+In the above policy, for Namespace `default`, `validationFailureAction` is set to `Enforce` and for Namespace `test`, it's set to `Audit`.
 For all other Namespaces, the action defaults to the `validationFailureAction` field.

 ## Patterns